Xyriel Manabat: Other activities

 Manabat has participated in a number of charity events.
 In 2011, the production of 100 Days to Heaven had an offshoot charity activity— a gift-giving project titled "100 Toys to Heaven."
 In November 2012, she also took part in The Grand International Importers and Exporters Christmas Bazaar event which "aims to help underprivileged children".

 In June 2010, Manabat took part in former Philippine President Benigno Aquino III's victory concert party as one of the events guest performers.
 In 2011, Manabat recorded her first single "Kuha Mo?" which was used as one of the theme songs of the Christian drama 100 Days to Heaven.

 Manabat also appeared in TV commercials and has already endorsed Jollibee, Converse, Aficionado, Nestlé Bear Brand, Argentina Hotdog, Tang, Moose Gear and Robinson Supermarket.

-Acting style and reception

-Known for her dramatic and comedic performances in film and television, Manabat has been described as one of the most "promising actresses of her generation".
-Yes! magazine included her on their list of the 100 Most Beautiful Stars in 2011.
-In a critical review by Fidel Antonio Medel for the film Ang Tanging Ina Mo (Last Na 'To!), he described Manabat as "the most charming performer", further adding: "With an angelic face and undeniable charisma, she shifts effortlessly from comedy to drama—allowing her to win the Best Child Performer award this year."
-Nica Glorioso of Nylon Manila also praised Manabat for "her ability to portray a mix of complex emotions" in one of her comeback projects Senior High.
-Writing for Philippine Entertainment Portal, Elvin Luciano stated that Manabat delivered excellent portrayal in the film Pak!
-Pak!
-My Dr. Kwak.
-Veteran Filipino actress Vilma Santos stated that she is a fan of Manabat and praised her acting prowess saying: "Xyriel is such a good, good child actress."

-Hannah Mallorca of Philippine Daily Inquirer praised Manabat's performances in Dirty Linen and Senior High saying: "The way her expressions spoke for her character's emotions themselves to the way she delivered her lines proved that only certain actors have the innate skill, and she's one of them."
-In 2012, Manabat became the youngest nominee in the "Best Drama Actress" category at the PMPC Star Awards for Television.
-According to Google, Manabat was the seventh most searched female personality of 2022 in the Philippines (second among local female celebrities behind Kris Aquino).